 - Combo with Building Skills for Success only $129 (the least expensive way to purchase the Building Skills book!)

-Next Informational webinar on Interact-AS will be held in mid-January!
+Next Informational webinar on Interact-AS will be held March 13th at 12:00 ET!
+Register here!

 The Interact-AS speech-to-text translation software is about 90% accurate.
 Best candidates: middle and high school students who are good listeners and speechreaders who have the ability/maturity to ‘glance and get’ text when a word or concept has been missed.
 It may also be a good solution for the student who is the only one using sign language in the classroom/school to be able to utilize the speech generation function to support communication in the classroom.
 The Summary of Key Points for a Successful Trial Period and Interact-AS Success Stories and Interact-AS Success Stories may be a good place to start if you haven’t heard much about this accommodation technology.
 I would be happy to speak with you about your student and your situation (email or phone 850-363-9909) Karen L. Anderson, PhD, Director

 Comments by Supporting Success Fans“I adore your site!!!
 It is exactly what we “Lone Rangers” out here working in isolation, and needing to be all things to all people, need to guide and support us.
 It gives us a more objective and uniform way to document and support the wide ranging needs of our birth to 21 students.
 THANK YOU!!”
-Teacher of the deaf/hard of hearing, Florida “I want to thank you for providing these phenomenal webcasts and for all the resources and materials compiled in your book, Success for Kids with Hearing Loss.
+Teacher of the deaf/hard of hearing, Florida “As the landscape of deafness has changed with such remarkable speed — our assessment and intervention tools seldom reflect what we truly need to understand about our students.
+Thank you for the age-expectations on social-pragmatics and theory of mind — this is the type of information we need to be attending to in order to be an effective ‘coach’ and guide students to reach their true potentials.”
+Oregon SLP “I want to thank you for providing these phenomenal webcasts and for all the resources and materials compiled in your book, Success for Kids with Hearing Loss.
 You have helped inspire and motivate me, and have made a positive impact on my professional growth as a hearing itinerant.
 Looking forward to some of your other webcasts.”
 Hearing Itinerant “Your book, The Deaf Bible as I refer to it, has changed the way our DHH program supports our students and advocates for their learning.
 Our DHH teachers have been using your checklists to gather detailed information from the students and teachers.
 The information has improved the quality of our present level information and goals in the IEP as they are now very specific to how the hearing loss impacts a child’s access to language in the classroom.”
 DHH Teacher

 Watch us grow!
 Your suggestions for additions or improvements are very welcome!
 Tell us what resources you need to better support the future success of children with hearing loss (email@example.com).